 To contest, mitigate, or have found committed?

-Insurance ticket caveat - At the risk of going too far afield from the purpose of this post, some jurisdicitons allow people with insurance tickets to bring proof of insurance to the clerk's office and the court will dismiss with a small fee if the driver was insured at the time of the stop.
+Insurance tickets - RCW 46.30.020(2) allows drivers with insurance tickets to bring proof of insurance to the clerk's office and the court will dismiss with a small fee if it was active at the time of the stop.
 At a mitigated hearing the court will sometimes drastically lower the fee if the driver shows they got insurance after-the-fact but can prove they have it for year or more.
-The court clerk might be able to tip you off about the court's practices with this variety of ticket.

 Discovery Request